icai-imat-deep-learning/deep-learning/projects/p1/solution/README.md

 To log the metrics during training and validation, we will be using tensorboard.
 Install also the extension of vs-code for tensorboard.

-IMPORTANT: You will have to upload your implementation as a zip-file into Moodle.
+IMPORTANT: To submit it is only needed to push in github.

 # Structure of the repo
 In this repo, all the functional code is inside the src/ folder.
 For training the model and save it, the following module must be run: